tkenyher92/wup-devops-homework/README.md

     1. Unit tests ran
     2. docker image built
     3. docker image is pushed to an artifact repository
-    4. the application is deployed to any cloud provider (100% your choice)
+    4. the application is deployed to any cloud provider (100% your choice).
+Calling the "/" endpoint should show the weather conditions of Miskolc!
     5. ABSOLUTELY OPTIONAL - somewhere in between there are scans running for any static code or security analyser
 3. The catch: place a shell script in the container that is ran every hour to check whether the env var IS_EVERYTHING_OK is true; if it's not, it should log it to stderr.
+4. AGAIN, OPTIONAL - even if the application is running, there might be an error message in the logs after calling the endpoint ;) Check it out!

 Please send us URL for **the forked repository** and the **URL for the webapplication**.
 Thank you!